A Profile on Professor Joe Kirschvink

 Those who choose this path are not looking for comfort.
 Whether the destination is the mountains of Northern Nevada in November or Utah in the spring, the only accommodation provided is a nice flat spot on the ground, and a camp toilet (if you’re lucky).
 The students have to cook their own food, often in the dark when the fleet rolls into camp late after an unplanned stop for interesting sights, or a broken-down car.
 What is it about this class that tempts so many worn down undergraduates to forfeit a restful weekend for such discomfort?

 Professor Joe Kirschvink is the man behind the madness.
-Despite the sacred white oak cane he carries around to help with his partially crippled foot, Kirschvink, dressed in his every-day uniform of jeans and a flannel shirt marches swiftly into the field with a timeless exuberance.
-With a slightly croaky voice, Kirschvink projects to the large group when there is something interesting to be learned about the surrounding rock formations.
+Despite the sacred Yakusugi wood cane he carries around to help with his partially crippled foot, Kirschvink, dressed in his every-day uniform of jeans and a flannel shirt marches swiftly into the field with a timeless exuberance.
+With a slightly croaky voice, Kirschvink projects to the large group when there is something interesting to be learning about the surrounding rock formations.
 Kirschvink grew up in Arizona and fostered a love of the American Southwest that has translated into the fiber of Ge 136: Regional Field Geology of the Southwestern United States.
 Following the tradition of Bob Sharp, Kirschvink is committed to inspiring students to love the outdoors in this unorthodox learning community.
 Right before every departure, Kirschvink reminds everyone that Sharp created the class, and his methodology remains incredibly effective at teaching students about the geology around them in a way that makes it stick.
 “I went on every one of Bob Sharp’s trips that I could while I was here… Intellectually stimulating as hell because the students were presenting,” said Kirschvink.

 Kirschvink started his academic career at Caltech, earning his B.S. in biology and M.S. in geology in 1975.
 Despite their shared legacy of Ge 136, Kirschvink shared that he did not consider Sharp to be a mentor during his time at Caltech.
 Instead, Kirschvink considered Professors Heinz Lowenstam and Eugene Shoemaker to be his leading influences.
 Professor Lowenstam was a German immigrant who was denied a PhD in Munich for being a Jew in Nazi Germany, Kirschvink told me with an exasperated roll of his eyes.
 Professor Shoemaker introduced Kirschvink to the wonderful world of biogenic magnetite, which became a focus of his career.
 According to Kirschvink, “I came to Caltech naïve…Jean Shoemaker changed the course of my life.”
 In 1997, Professor Shoemaker lost his life in a high velocity automobile crash in Australia.
 The experience of losing a mentor “was like having your stomach ripped out, or losing a piece of your brain,” said Kirschvink.